RishiGupta12/SerialPundit/README.md

 - Extensive error handling and reliable operations support
 - Fully documented both java and native code

+###Getting started

+The folder prebuilt contains ready-to-use jar file (scm.jar) that can be imported in any project and referenced right away.

 ###Examples usage
 ```java
 package example;